 Note: Additional Arts Administration courses are still in development.
-For additional information, contact the Arts Administration Office at (812) 855-0282.
+For additional information, contact the SPEA Undergraduate office at (812) 855-0635.

 Certificate in Environmental Studies

 This certificate introduces students to selected aspects of current thinking and research on the nature and causes of and solutions to environmental problems.
 Students desiring greater depth should consider an Environmental Management major in SPEA.